-- Single family housing, vegetable gardens and farming on the Controlled Property are prohibited; - Use of groundwater underlying the Controlled Property is prohibited without treatment rendering it safe for the intended use; - All future activities on the Controlled Property that will disturb Residual Management Zones (i.e., penetrates fully through the site cover into the underlying soil) are prohibited unless they are conducted in accordance with the soil management provisions in this SMP; - The Controlled Property may be used for Restricted Residential use as defined in 6 NYCRR 375-1.8(g)(2)(ii) only, provided that the long-term Engineering and Institutional Controls included in the SMP remain in use; - The Controlled Property may not be used for a less restricted level of use, such as residential use, nor may the parking areas be converted to other enclosed purposes, without an amendment or the extinguishment of this Environmental Easement; - Grantor agrees to submit to NYSDEC and NYSDOH a written statement that certifies, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC and NYSDOH; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP.
+- Single family housing, vegetable gardens and farming on the Controlled Property are prohibited; - Use of groundwater underlying the Controlled Property is prohibited without treatment rendering it safe for the intended use; - All future activities on the Controlled Property that will disturb Residual Management Zones (i.e. penetrates fully through the site cover into the underlying soil) are prohibited unless they are conducted in accordance with the soil management provisions in this SMP; - The Controlled Property may be used for Restricted Residential use as defined in 6 NYCRR 375-1.8(g)(2)(ii) only, provided that the long-term Engineering and Institutional Controls included in the SMP remain in use;

+- The Controlled Property may not be used for a less restricted level of use, such as residential use, without an amendment or the extinguishment of this Environmental Easement and NYSDEC and NYSDOH approval; - Grantor agrees to submit to NYSDEC and NYSDOH a written statement that certifies, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC and NYSDOH; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP.
 NYSDEC retains the right to access such Controlled Property at any time in order to evaluate the continued maintenance of any and all controls.
 This certification shall be submitted annually, or an alternate period of time that NYSDEC may allow.
-This annual statement must be certified by an expert that the NYSDEC finds acceptable.
+This annual statement must be certified by an expert that the NYSDEC finds acceptable; and - No occupied structures are planned on Parcel 3.
+NYSDEC and NYSDOH approval will be required on subslab and slab design elements in the event that occupied structures are planed on Parcel 3 at a later date.